vic-ma/howtodismantle.github.io/_posts/2023-10-11-MS-Graph-Access-the-companys-room-calendars.md

 ## Conclusion

 And that's it!
 We've learned how to use the MS Graph API to show the different rooms we have available, and display the events of the room we select.

+You can download the [completed dashboard](/assets/2023-10-11/GraphRooms.pbmx) and try it out for yourself.